 Instead, to prove to my body that I was safe and that the fear response wasn’t necessary, I had to accept everything exactly as it was.
 I had to say, “I have this pain.
 I’m stuck in bed.
 That’s okay.
 It’s okay to have this pain.”
 OR “I have this pain.
 That’s okay.
 I’m going to keep doing stuff anyway because I know I’m fine, even though I have the pain.”

-I think doing the latter only worked once my nervous system had already calmed down a bit from doing all of the other work.
 That said, I’m terrible at acceptance.
 Well, I’m better now, but I’m still not good and I’ve been doing this for a little over a year now.
 Usually, I spend a really long time trying to convince my nervous system that there’s nothing to be scared of before I remember that I need to just accept whatever my nervous system is throwing at me, and I need to be okay with it.

 Sometimes, what I get is nothing more than a terrified, internal voice screaming “I’m scared!
 I’m scared!
-I’m scared!”
-Over and over again.
+I’m scared!” over and over again.
 In the midst of a flare, I often let the voice have it’s say and I try to feel the fear.
 What does the fear feel like in my body?
 How many muscles around my body have tensed up as a result?
 I let them stay tense until they’re ready to relax.
 I just accept everything happening within me as it is, and I don’t try to change anything.
 It’s so hard!
 But when I’d done it successfully, the next flare often wasn’t as bad or as long.

 There’s nothing to “fix”